Beamology/Beamology-2.0/README.md

 # Beamology-2.0
 Quick selfie of the site.
 The unofficial launch date was 9.17.
 The IPO is targeting a $2.5bil valuation with NYSE/NASDAQ applications on record.
-UI courtesy of GoDaddy, charts and financial data by TradingView.
+UI courtesy of https://trendyui.gitbook.io, charts and financial data by TradingView.

 Our flagship product, Beamology© Enterprise Solutions are fintech friendly plugins and extensions used by member clients to optimize trading and maximize returns.